00-Evan/00-Evan.github.io/_posts/2019/2019-06-03-saying-goodbye-to-android-2.2-froyo.md

 ---
 title: "Saying Goodbye to Android 2.2 Froyo"
-excerpt: v0.7.3 is the last version of Shattered Pixel Dungeon which will support Android 2.2 Froyo, so I thought I'd explain why.
+excerpt: "I've got a slightly different blog post for you this time. v0.7.3 is the last version of Shattered Pixel Dungeon which will support Android 2.2 Froyo, so I thought I'd explain why, and give a retrospective on Froyo support in Shattered Pixel Dungeon."

 header:
   image: /assets/images/2019/2019-06-03/header.png